 The earlier-cited McKinsey-Oxford research into IT project failure reasons shows that bad planning can contribute in 11% to a 45% cost overrun level of failed IT projects.
 When executing a good plan, it pays off to first and foremost focus on the must-haves related to the “minimal usable subset” of your system.
 One of the practical methods that facilitate such priority-oriented planning is the MoSCoW technique used in software development as well as business analysis and management.
 By placing specific priority labels on the tasks at hand, it gives a good overview of the true must-haves of your endeavor.

 Another component of a successful strategic plan is effective change management.
 Deloitte describes a software modernization case study where badly handled transformation in part contributed to a failure of the whole project.
 Navigating change management so large in scope as system revitalization is indeed a challenge – not only for medium-sized players but also large organizations.
 Luckily, there are specific methodologies that you can use to help yourself and your team go through the process.
 For example, within Kotter’s 8-step model of change, there’s an assumption that you won’t be able to successfully instigate change unless you have the buy-in from at least 75% of the executive suite.
 The sense of urgency that allows for gathering supporters of the project helps in executing change.
+To learn more about the risk management process, read this article!

 We’re ready to modernize but prefer to stay on the familiar track as much as possible